openhab/openhab1-addons/bundles/binding/org.openhab.binding.mios/README.md

     Number HallLightAsDimmer      "Level [%3d]"          (BindingDemo) {mios="unit:house,device:11/service/Dimming1/LoadLevelStatus"}

-The _serviceAliases_ are built into the MiOS Binding.
-This list may be expanded over time, as feedback is received.
+The _serviceAliases_ are built into the MiOS Binding and may be expanded over time, as feedback is received.
 Each Alias is case-sensitive, and there can be multiple Aliases for a single UPnP ServiceId:

 | _Core_ UPnP Service Id | Aliases |
 |----------------------|-------|